-The stage theory refers to four different stages, the first being the sensorimotor' stage.
-This stage is specific to infants from birth to two years old.
+The stage theory refers to four different stages, the first being the stage is specific to infants from birth to two years old.
 The objective of this age is to achieve object permanence.
 Piaget explains that in this stage, the infant has no understanding beyond immediate experiences, and that motor skills